 Submitted entries will not be returned.

-Reporting on the economy and political economy and the impact of South African government policy, international policy and events that impact the South African economy.
+Reporting on the economy and political economy and the impact of South African government policy, international policy and events that influence the South African economy.

-Stories on analysis of economic and political economical trends and issues can be submitted for this category.
+Analysis of economic and political economic trends and issues is included in this category.